coldest country in the world

 1. Increased Insulation: Populations living in cold climates often develop thicker subcutaneous fat layers to conserve body heat.

-2. Vasoconstriction: Blood vessels in extremities narrow to reduce heat loss, prioritizing warmth for vital organs.
+2. Vasoconstriction: Blood vessels in the extremities narrow to reduce heat loss, prioritizing warmth for vital organs.

 3. Non-Shivering Thermogenesis: Activation of brown fat helps generate heat without physical movement.